 CHAPTER 7 focuses on the verbal code and human language.
 Throughout much of the book, cultural differences are highlighted.
 In Chapter 7, however, language is characterized as essentially human rather than cultural.
 Based on the ideas of Noam Chomsky and other contemporary linguists, Chapter 7 points out that, regardless of culture, people are born with the capacity for language.
-Humans are born with universal grammar and, through culture, are exposed to a subset that constitutes their particular culture's language (e.g., English, French, and so on).
+Humans are born with universal grammar and, through culture, are exposed to a subset of universal grammar that constitutes their particular culture's language (e.g., English, French, and so on).
 The language of a particular culture is simply a subset of universal language.
 To be sure, culture certainly affects how we use language.
 Thus, Chapter 7 outlines several styles of language and how they vary across cultures.
-Along with a new set of chapter objectives, a new discussion of the gendering of language has been included, along with a comparison of sex differences in verbal language in Japan, China, and India.
-A discussion of uniquely American accents, including a section addressing whether or not such a thing as a Midwestern accent exists, closes the chapter.
-In this chapter's Student Voices Across Cultures profile, a student from China explains how her native language emphasizes nonverbal tones that dramatically change the meanings of words.
+The chapter includes a discussion of the gendering of language along with a comparison of sex differences in verbal language in Japan, China, and India.
+A discussion of uniquely American accents, including a section addressing whether a Midwestern accent exists, closes the chapter.
+In this chapter's Student Voices Across Cultures profile, a student from China explains how her native language emphasizes nonverbal tones that dramatically change the meanings of words, and in a new profile a professional educator from Norway explains how small talk differs considerably in Norway versus the United States.

 CHAPTER 8 focuses on the nonverbal code.
-After a discussion of the relationship between verbal and nonverbal codes, eight channels of nonverbal communication are discussed: kinesics, paralanguage, occulesics, proxemics, haptics, olfactics, physical appearance/ dress, and chronemics.
+After a discussion of the relationship between verbal and nonverbal codes, eight channels of nonverbal communication are discussed: kinesics, paralanguage, oculesics, proxemics, haptics, olfactics, physical appearance/dress, and chronemics.
 In the section on kinesics, the use of gestures and an extended discussion of affect displays across cultures are presented.
 In the coverage of paralanguage, cultural uses of silence, accents, and tonal languages are discussed.
-A feature of this chapter is a discussion of the cross-cultural differences in eye contact (i.e., occulesics).
+A feature of this chapter is a discussion of the cross-cultural differences in eye contact (i.e., oculesics).
 Cultural variations of space are covered in the section on proxemics.
-High- and low-contact cultures are the focus of the section on haptics.
+Highand low-contact cultures are the focus of the section on haptics.
 An extended discussion of olfactics across cultures is presented, and students can assess their perception of smell by completing the Personal Report of Olfactic Perception and Sensitivity.
 A discussion of physical appearance and dress looks at cultural variations in India and Japan, among other cultures.
-The discussion of chronemics reviews Edward T. Hall's monochronic/polychronic distinction, in addition to the use of calendars across cultures.
+The discussion of chronemics reviews Edward T. Hall's monochronic/ polychronic distinction, in addition to the use of calendars across cultures.
 Finally, the chapter closes with a cross-cultural application of nonverbal expectancy violations theory.
 In one of this chapter's Student Voices Across Cultures essays, a U.S. student discusses her trip to Zambia, Africa, and her experience with haptics/touch.
 Another Student Voices Across Cultures essay, written by a student from Saudi Arabia, describes nonverbal behavior in his country.
 Another Student Voices Across Cultures essay, written by a U.S. student, describes the nonverbal behavior of people in England, especially in mass transit contexts.
-Finally, in a new Student Voices Across Cultures essay, a U.S. student studying abroad in Japan describes a fascinating experience with proxemics.
+Finally, a U.S. student studying abroad in Japan describes a fascinating experience with proxemics.